charent/ChatLM-mini-Chinese/README.en.md

 The model source code comes from huggingface, see: [T5ForConditionalGeneration](https://github.com/huggingface/transformers/blob/main/src/transformers/models/t5/modeling_t5.py#L1557).

-For model configuration, see `T5ModelConfig` under `config.py`.
+For model configuration, see [model_config.json](https://huggingface.co/charent/Chat-LM-small/blob/main/model_config.json).
 The official `T5-base`: `encoder layer` and `decoder layer` are both 12 layers.
 In this project, these two parameters are modified to 10 layers.

-Model parameters: 0.7B.
+Model parameters: 210M.
 Word list size: 29298, including only Chinese and a small amount of English.

 ## 2.3 Training process
 hardware: